The Volgenau School of Information Technology and Engineering

 Honor Code Policy

 You are expected to abide by the University's honor code.
 Any collaboration between students on assignments or exams is unacceptable.
 If it is determined that two assignments or exams have not been done independently, then the grade will be split between their authors.
 For example, in case of a 30p assignment each will receive 15p.
-Note that we will use MOSS to detect plagiarism in the programming assignments.
+We reserve the right to use MOSS to detect plagiarism in the programming assignments.

-Tecuci G., Lecture Notes in Artificial Intelligence, 2007, available online (see outline below).
+Tecuci G., Lecture Notes in Artificial Intelligence, 2009 (available online).

 Russell S., and P. Norvig P., Artificial Intelligence: A Modern Approach, Prentice Hall, Second edition, ISBN: 0-13-790395-2, 2003.